wp-plugins/twitter-themes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Show an animation of the timeline of a Twitter account.
-Incorporates a system template that allows you to customize the plugin with your own theme easily.
+Add a system template that allows you to customize the plugin with your own theme easily.

 == Description ==